How to Promote Your Blog Post on Facebook And Get 12000+ Engagements

 This ensured that my post gets engagement results at the lowest cost possible.

-I had kept a cost cap of about 0.50 paisa per post engagement for my campaign.
+I had kept a cost cap of about 0.50 paisa per post engagement for this campaign.

 This allowed me to bid not more than a maximum of 50 paise for an engagement result in my post.

-Since the cost cap was 50 paisa facebook decided to promote my post more in Tier 2 & 3 regions since the ad cost it less for those countries.
+Due to the less cost cap value of the campaign, Facebook decided to promote my post more in Tier 2 & 3 regions since the ad cost less for those countries.

 Hence the campaign got a lot of engagement from such regions.